getfem-doc/getfem-doc-translations/doc/sphinx/source/scilab/cmdref_gf_mesh_get.rst

   ``PIDs = gf_mesh_get(mesh M, 'orphaned pid')``

-    Search point #id which are not linked to a convex.
+    Return point #id which are not linked to a convex.

   ``CVIDs = gf_mesh_get(mesh M, 'cvid from pid', ivec PIDs[, bool share=False])``

-    Search convex #ids related with the point #ids given in <literal>PIDs</literal>.
+    Return convex #ids related with the point #ids given in <literal>PIDs</literal>.

     If <literal>share=False</literal>, search convex whose vertex #ids are in <literal>PIDs</literal>.
     If <literal>share=True</literal>, search convex #ids that share the point #ids